wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 By defining these custom data types, you can write more expressive and readable Prolog programs that can solve more complex problems.

-For a practical implementation see the knowledge base of the [var_anonymous.pl script](Examples/var_anonymous.pl).

 ![Data types](Img/data_objects.jpg)

 ## Anonymous Variables in Prolog